huitou/r-socs-core/README.md

 ## What does the library do?

-It makes instance methods of a React component available as injected props to another component.
+It makes instance methods of a subtree of React components available as injected props to a consumer component.

 ## Why such a library?